KinRap/GenerativeAIForTechWriters/Docs/Translation.md

 ### **Translation and Localization** ###
 ***

 People speak over 7,000 languages, but the business knows no bounds.
 Communication cannot be a hindrance here.
 Therefore, technical documents often need to be translated into multiple languages.
-Although fluency in a foreign language may seem to be the only way to achieve effective translations, the world provides us with additional possibilities such as **Machine Translation (MT)**.
+Although fluency in a foreign language may seem to be the only way to achieve effective translations, the world provides us with additional possibilities, such as **Machine Translation (MT)**.
 However, it is essential not to forget that GenAI can also play a significant role in this field.

 Generative AI models, especially those specialized in  **Natural Language Processing (NLP)**, redefine language translation for technical writers.
 Trained on extensive linguistic datasets, these advanced AI models possess the capability to comprehend and interpret text across various languages with unparalleled accuracy.